 Concentration of carbon (C), nitrogen (N), phosphorus (P) and silicon (Si) in different parts of sugarcane plants supplied with increasing concentrations of Si.
 Error bars indicate standard error of the mean (n = 6).

-nclass="Chemical">Silicon supply class="Chemical">n class="Chemical">significantly altered C concentration in leaf + 1 (+ 1T, + 1B e + 1S), OL and roots, with linear declines in C content as Si concentration increased (Fig. 4a–c).
+class="Chemical">Silicon suclass="Chemical">pclass="Chemical">ply class="Chemical">pan class="Chemical">significantly altered C concentration in leaf + 1 (+ 1T, + 1B e + 1S), OL and roots, with linear declines in C content as Si concentration increased (Fig. 4a–c).
 The opposite occurred in roots, with a slight decrease in C concentration in the remaining plant parts.

-In regard to nclass="Chemical">N, class="Chemical">n class="Chemical">Si only had an effect on leaf + 1 (+ 1B e + 1S), with linear declines as Si concentrations rose (Fig. 4d).
+In regard to N, class="Chemical">Si only had an efclass="Chemical">pan class="Chemical">fect on leaf + 1 (+ 1B e + 1S), with linear declines as Si concentrations rose (Fig. 4d).
 Silicon only influenced P concentration in the leaf blade (+ 1T e + 1B, Fig. 4g) and roots (Fig. 4i).
 Finally, Si concentration in all plant parts increased linearly (P < 0.01) with a rise in Si doses.
 As expected, Si concentration in all three leaf parts (+ 1 and OL) was considerably higher than in stalks and roots.
 Accumulation of C,N, P and Si in the plant increased linearly (P < 0.01) with Si concentrations by up to 17.7, 15.9 and 20.9%, respectively (Fig. 5).
 The largest variation was recorded for Si accumulation (Fig. 5d), with an average of 0.05 g per plant in controls, whereas plants supplied with Si exhibited accumulation of up to 1.18 g per plant (3.2 mM Si), representing a 2,182.8% increase.

 Figure 5